-The Benefits of Pets and Alzheimer's Disease
+The Healing Power of Pets for Alzheimer's Disease

 Discover how pets can improve the emotional well-being of those with Alzheimer's Disease.
 From companionship to reducing anxiety, learn how dogs and cats can make a significant difference.

-The Benefits of Pets and Alzheimer's Disease
+The Healing Power of Pets for Alzheimer's Disease

 Alzheimer's Disease and the Benefits of Pets